jasperoosthoek/redux-crud-factory/README.md

 }
 ```

-Note that the list object is **not** an array but a key/value based on the `id` even though the `api` returns a list.
-Of course this `id` field.
+Note that the list object is **not** an array but a key/value pair based on the `id` even though the `api` returns a list.
+Of course this `id` field can be modified.

 Now we can get the data and Redux functions in our component (`FarmAnimalsList.js`).
 ```
 // import farmAnimalsFactory from ...
+import { Component } from 'react';
 import { connect } from 'react-redux';

-// Feel free to use functional components. class FarmAnimalsList extends Component {
+// Feel free to use functional components instead. class FarmAnimalsList extends Component {
     componentDidMount() {
         this.props.getFarmAnimalsList();